 For any kid attending a British comprehensive school between 1971 and 1977, Richard Allen’s Skinhead books were required reading.

-‘Richard Allen’ was actually a pseudonym used by Canadian-born UK writer James Moffat (1922 – 1993) who wrote at least 290 novels in several genres under at least 45 pseudonyms, including Etienne Aubin and Trudi Maxwell.
+‘Richard Allen’ was actually a pseudonym used by Canadian-born UK writer James Moffat (1922 – 1993), who wrote at least 290 novels in several genres under at least 45 aliases, including Etienne Aubin, Roy Ferrier, JJ Moore and Trudi Maxwell.

-Hawkins consolidated the image of the skinhead as a London phenomenon and established very quickly that Mr Allen was not one of your wishy-washy liberal types.
+Hawkins consolidated the skinhead image as a London phenomenon and established very quickly that Mr Allen was not one of your wishy-washy liberal types.

 Joe’s dad, docker Roy Hawkins, continues to vote Labour despite the ‘fact’ that “the long period of Tory rule had been the best in living memory”.